Sen. Graham challenges 2020 Georgia election probe subpoena

 Graham’s lawyers cite a provision of the U.S. Constitution that they say “provides absolute protection against inquiry into Senator Graham’s legislative acts.”
 They also argue “sovereign immunity” prevents a local prosecutor from summoning a U.S. senator “to face a state ad hoc investigatory body.”
 And they assert that Willis has failed to demonstrate “the ‘extraordinary circumstances’ necessary to order a high-ranking federal official to testify.”

+Willis’ office will respond in court and expects Graham to testify before the special grand jury, spokesperson Jeff DiSantis said.

-Given that he has been summoned to testify on Aug.
+Given that Graham has been summoned to testify on Aug.
 23, his lawyers are seeking expedited consideration of his motion to quash.

+Graham had previously filed a federal court challenge in South Carolina to try to stop Willis’ efforts to compel him to testify.
+Before a judge there could hold a hearing, he withdrew that case and agreed to file any challenges to a subpoena in the investigation in either state superior court or federal court in Georgia, according to a court filing.

 U.S. Rep. Jody Hice, a Georgia Republican, filed a similar challenge in federal court after he received a subpoena to testify before the special grand jury.
 After hearing arguments from his lawyers and from Willis’ office, a federal judge last week declined to quash his subpoena.